scalableinternetservices/ucsb_website/index.md

 | __Total__ | __112%__  | __103%__ | __85%__   |
 {: class="table table-striped"}

-Then Alice would end with a 106.4% (A+), Bob with 97.85% (A+) and Chuck with 80.75% (B-).
+Then Alice's Primary Project Individual Grade would be 106.4%, Bob with 97.85% and Chuck with 80.75%.

-So that everyone knows where they stand within their group, we will confidentially conduct the peer grading process three times during the course (November 2, November 21, and December 7).
-Only the outcome of the final peer-grade (December 7) will be used to compute the final grade.
+So that everyone knows where they stand within their primary project group, we will confidentially conduct the peer grading process twice during the course.
+Only the outcome of the second peer-grade (on the day of presentations) will be used to compute the final grade.

 ### Letter Grades